 Cycle-friendly commitment by public organisation:

-- Christchurch City Council (cycling strategy implementation)
+- Christchurch City Council (Staff Bike allowance)

-The Cycling Advocates' Network of NZ (CAN) Inc is this country's national network of cycling advocate groups.
+The Cycling Advocates' Network of NZ Inc. (CAN) is this country's national network of cycling advocate groups.
 It is a voice for all non-competitive cyclists - recreational, commuter and touring.
 We work with central government and local authorities, on behalf of cyclists, for a better cycling environment.
 We have affiliated groups and individual members throughout the country, and links with overseas cycling organisations.
-In addition, several national/regional/local government authorities, transportation consultancies, and cycle industry businesses are supporting organisations.
+In addition, some national/regional/local government authorities, transportation consultancies, and cycle industry businesses are supporting organisations.

 Campaigns & PR Secretary

-Cycling Advocates Network of NZ Inc.
+Cycling Advocates' Network of NZ Inc.

 PO Box 6491, Auckland, NZ